 It’s a pretty ambitious thing to say that you know everybody in North and West Philly, but walking around the city with Rasheed makes it’s clear that this isn’t far from the truth.

-Rasheed currently works as an Outreach Worker for Philadelphia CeaseFire, helping North Philadelphia youth walk away from the violence.
-However, until around five years ago, he was absorbed in the streets and the violence, which took the lives of over 100 of his friends and family members.
+Until around five years ago, Rasheed was absorbed in the streets and the violence, which took the lives of over 100 of his friends and family members.
+Now, he works as an Outreach Worker for Philadelphia CeaseFire, helping North Philadelphia youth walk away from the violence.

 Part of the Problem